jafbath/survivorProject/readme.md

 ### In-person Support

-Each team will be given 3 (three) tokens, redeemable at any time during regular class and Study Hall time (not including evening Office hours), for 20 minutes with an instructor.
+Each team will be given 5 (five) tokens, redeemable at any time during regular class and Study Hall time (not including evening Office hours), for 20 minutes with an instructor.
 Tokens cannot be transferred between groups - there is no black market for tokens.